5 Quick Tips to Keeping Your BBQ Clean This Summer

 Throw on a Beer

-But if heat alone isn’t doing the job, Michelin star chef Steve Smith of Bohemia Bar & Restaurant in Jersey even suggests pouring half a bottle of beer over a heated BBQ.
-It’ll loosen up the grease even more.
-Then it’s simply a case of rubbing the grill with newspaper and enjoying the rest of the beer for yourself!
+But if heat alone isn’t doing the job, pouring half a bottle of beer over a heated BBQ – provided you have enough provisions – should do.
+It’ll loosen up the grease even more, then it’s simply a case of rubbing the grill with newspaper and enjoying the rest of the beer for yourself!

 Don’t Throw Water onto Coals